Typical Results

 When combined with all the information from the neighbouring Roadside Units in other communities, the police get a virtually live indication of where their speeding management priorities lie.
 The system identifies those creating the greatest and most persistent risks to others, rather than penalising good drivers making a mistake.

-AutoSpeedWatch - an effective tool to make communities safer.
+AutoSpeedWatch - a proven tool that makes communities safer.